-- Cigarette tax revenues were adjusted to reflect their irregular collections cycle. - Revenues from the natural gas tax and oil production tax were estimated using the Comptroller's 2019 CRE forecast for natural gas and oil prices and production. - Certain minor revenue sources that were estimated by the CPA to have no growth between fiscal year 2020 and fiscal year 2021 were maintained at the fiscal year 2021 level throughout the forecast period. - The revenue forecast does not include tax revenue deposited into the Property Tax Relief Fund because those revenues are statutorily dedicated. - The estimates of unrestricted general revenue are lower than the last estimate provided by the LBB in January 2019 for all years of the forecast period.
-The decrease is driven primarily by two factors: - i.
-Fiscal year 2018 was the first year of the constitutionally required transfer of some sales & use tax and motor vehicle sales & rental taxes from general revenue to the State Highway Fund.
-In the January 2019 estimate, the CPA did not treat those revenues as restricted.
-The CPA has revised that forecast and now counts the transfer as restricted in Table 11 of the Cash Report, therefore the 2020 estimate does not count those amounts as unrestricted general revenue. - ii.
-The 2019 CRE has substantially lowered the estimate of collections from urban and rural hospitals for Uncompensated Care and the Delivery System Reform Incentive Payments to State Hospitals (DSRIP) program and the Upper Payment Limit (UPL) Medicaid match.
+- Cigarette tax revenues were adjusted to reflect their irregular collections cycle. - Revenues from the natural gas tax and oil production tax were estimated using the CPA's 2021 BRE forecast for natural gas and oil prices and production. - Certain minor revenue sources that were estimated by the CPA to have no growth between fiscal year 2022 and fiscal year 2023 were maintained at the fiscal year 2023 level throughout the forecast period. - The revenue forecast does not include tax revenue deposited into the Property Tax Relief Fund because these revenues are statutorily dedicated. - The estimates of UGR are lower than the last estimate provided by the LBB in January 2020 for all years of the forecast period.
+The decrease is driven primarily by the effects on revenue collections from the COVID-19 pandemic and corresponding economic recession in the United States and Texas.